There are problems associated with spatial mapping of societies. The following long quote is from the postcolonial historian Arif Dirlik:

 Modernity’s ways of mapping the world in terms of nations, cultures and civilizations have served to provide with a historical geography forms of power created by modernity, but in the process have erased alternative ways of conceiving space, as well as complexities in the dynamics of “the production of space,” as Henri Lefebvre put it, that might point to alternative ways of organizing society and culture.
 (Dirlik, 2006, p.
 418)Dirlik, A. (2006).
 TIMESPACE, SOCIAL SPACE, AND THE QUESTION OF CHINESE CULTURE.
 Monumenta Serica, 54, 417-433.
 Retrieved from http://www.jstor.org/stable/40727553

 All societies are operationally closed, as communication cannot extend beyond communication; therefore, there can be no communication outside of any society.
 For instance, if one society communicates with another society, then two formerly distinct societies or (communication systems) are now one.
 We can think in terms of hybrities; however, when we start talking about hybridities, it’s clear that classical logic has failed us–the old categories used the reduce complexity don’t work anymore.
+For instance, we might speak of racial hybrids, showing that race is a failed, obsolete concept.
 We might get around these problems by switching to a temporal orientation–that is to say, observing through the lens of the past/future distinction.
 As Luhmann put it,

 System boundaries can no longer be understood as edges of the system, as skins or membranes by which a system fortifies itself, so to speak.(Theory of Society, vol. 1, 188-89)